CSB-KaracaLab/prot-on/README.md

 python3 inteface_residues.py cluster1_1 D
 ```
-If you are insterested just the binding affinity prediction that are calculated with optimized EvoEF scoring function for a specific mutation list run the energy_calculation.py script in the src folder as follows:
+If you are insterested just in the binding affinity prediction that are calculated with optimized EvoEF scoring function for a specific mutation list run the energy_calculation.py script in the src folder as follows:
 ```
 python energy_calculation.py <pdb> <mutation_list>